AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

    candidate returned from knowledge base.
 Valid options include “confidence” (default) and “hamming”.
-For “confidence”, it calculates the distance between the prediction and candidate based on confidence derived from the predicted probability in the data sample.
-For “hamming”, it directly calculates the Hamming distance between the predicted pseudo label in the data sample and candidate.
+For “confidence”, it calculates the distance between the prediction and candidate based on confidence derived from the predicted probability in the data example.
+For “hamming”, it directly calculates the Hamming distance between the predicted pseudo label in the data example and candidate.

-The main method implemented by ``Reasoner`` is ``abduce(data_sample)``, which obtains the most consistent candidate based on the distance function defined in ``dist_func``.
+The main method implemented by ``Reasoner`` is ``abduce(data_example)``, which obtains the most consistent candidate based on the distance function defined in ``dist_func``.

 MNIST Addition example (cont.)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As an example, consider these data samples for MNIST Addition:
+As an example, consider these data examples for MNIST Addition:

 .. code:: python